postmanlabs/labs-docs/src/pages/docs/running-collections/working-with-data-files.md

 > * In the Collection Runner, choose the collection you imported.
 Download [the sample data file](https://assets.postman.com/postman-docs/58702589.json) and select it in the __Runner__ also.
 > * Note that the sample collection contains a `POST` request which uses a `path` variable in the URL.
 This path variable is specified in each record in the data file.
 The request also uses a `value` variable in the body which is also pulled from the data file for each iteration. _The example request is to the [Postman Echo API](https://www.postman.com/postman/workspace/published-postman-templates/documentation/631643-f695cab7-6878-eb55-7943-ad88e1ccfd65?ctx=documentation), a learning resource that returns the data you send it._

 The Collection Runner will run the collection requests for each iteration in the data file.
-The output you see will indicate the results for any tests you have defined in your collection requests.
+The output will indicate the results for any tests you have defined in your collection requests.

 ![Tests](https://assets.postman.com/postman-docs/data-file-tests-tab-v8.jpg)

-Select a request in the Collection Runner results to see more detail on its data.
+Select a request in the Collection Runner results to get more details on its data.

 ![Collection Run Results](https://assets.postman.com/postman-docs/data-file-collection-run-v8.jpg)